hanspr/mi-ide/README.md

 You can also use the mouse to select text, double click to enable a word, and triple click to enable line selection.

-Mouse is disabled by default, you can enable on the general settings or toggle by typing : Ctrl-k p
+Mouse should be enabled by default, if is not, you can enable on the general settings or toggle by typing : `Ctrl-k p`

 ## Documentation and Help